 Frontier Drilling was a Norwegian company that owned seven offshore drilling vessels, including five with ultra-deepwater capabilities.
-GEC helped to fund the growth of Frontier in 2008 and sold the company for cash to Noble Corp.
+GEC helped to fund the growth of Frontier in 2008 and sold the company to Noble Corp.
 (US: NE) in 2010.

 Scorpion Offshore was based in Houston and globally operated seven state-of-the-art, offshore drilling rigs.
 Its management and the GEC team formed the company in 2005.
 After completing an IPO in Norway, the GEC team realized its interests through the sale of public shares in 2008.
 Scorpion later was sold to SeaDrill Ltd. (US: SDRL) in 2010.

 Hercules Offshore (formerly US: HERO) was based in Houston and operated globally 40 offshore drilling rigs and 25 liftboats.
 It provided services to oil and gas producers during the drilling, production and decommissioning of wells in key shallow-water markets globally.
-The GEC team were founding private investors in Hercules and realized their interests through the sales of public shares after the U.S. IPO of the company in 2005.
+The GEC team were founding investors in Hercules and realized their interests through the sales of public shares after the U.S. IPO of the company in 2005.

 Hercules Drilling, a Houston company, was formed by its management and the GEC team in 2001 to acquire and operate offshore drilling rigs in the Gulf of Mexico.
 The company in 2005 was sold to Hercules Offshore, consistent with its strategy to consolidate offshore drilling and production services vessels.